The People’s Projects: How to vote, and help a community group win up to £70,000 | ITV News

 Voting closes at 12 noon on Friday 26th May.
 Votes received after this time will not count.

-To vote and to read the terms & conditions and privacy notice please go to: www.thepeoplesprojects.org.uk
+To vote and to read the terms & conditions and privacy notice please click here